rnett/krosstalk/WRITING_PLUGINS.md

 Plugin definition APIs are generally marked with `@KrosstalkPluginApi` and defined in `*.plugin` packages.
 The `KrosstalkPluginApi` annotation should **not** be propagated to users of your plugin.
-Serialization, client, and server plugins should depend on the common, client, and server artifacts, respectively, and expose those dependencies (i.e. use `api()`).
+Serialization, client, and server plugins should depend on the core, client, and server artifacts, respectively, and expose those dependencies (i.e. use `api()`).

 **If you write a plugin, please strongly consider contributing it, either via a PR or in your own repo.**  Even if it's